Jersey Zoo: Discovery Desert

-The Discovery Desert was opened in April 2009, and was designed to give the family of meerkats more room to roam, and ensure they don't dig for freedom.
-Discovery desert is a mixed species exhibit featuring other animals which share the meerkat's habitat in the wild, and pose no threat to each other, such as the yellow mongoose.
+The Discovery Desert was opened in April 2009, and was designed to give the family of meerkats more room to roam, and prevent them from digging for freedom.
+Discovery Desert is a mixed-species exhibit featuring other animals which share the meerkat's habitat in the wild.

 Gorillas

-The western lowland gorilla family has been represented at Durrell since it first opened in 1959, when they had only an infant female (thought to be male at first) gorilla named N'Pongo, who was later joined by a younger infant female gorilla named Nandi, and continue today to be one of the icons of the park.

-The current enclosure includes a good sized outdoor play area, and three internal rooms, two large on-show ones and a smaller off-show one.

-The current family of five is led by a silverback called Badongo, who was born in La Vallée des Singes.
-Badongo is the successor of Ya Kwanza.
-The remaining members of the family are female.
-From the Jambo era, are Kishka, and Kahilli, (Jambo x N'Pongo).
-There is also a young female named Bahasha.
-Kahilli has had two offspring from Ya Kwanza, a male named Mapema, and a female named Ya Pili.
-In 2007 the family suffered the loss of the youngest gorilla Ya Pili.
+The western lowland gorilla family has been represented at Jersey Zoo since it first opened in 1959, when they had only an infant female (thought to be male at first) gorilla named N'Pongo, who was later joined by a younger infant female gorilla named Nandi.
+The current enclosure includes an outdoor play area, and three internal rooms, two large on-show ones and a smaller off-show one.
+The family of five is led by a silverback called Badongo, who was born in La Vallée des Singes, a zoo in France.
+Badongo is the successor of Ya Kwanza, and has had two offspring with Bahasha, a male named Indigo and a female named Amari.
+Indigo has since left to start his own family.
+The remaining members of the troupe are Kishka (who died in 2024), and Hlalli Kahilli a female descendant of Jambo and N'Pongo.

-The other three females did not bred with Ya Kwanza.

-One of the plans for the future is a new larger gorilla complex, allowing for a larger family, top rated facilities and a chance to start familiarising the species with others they would come across in the wild such as the red river hog.
+A expanded and updated gorilla complex is due to be completed in 2024.